 There is a difference between Jamhuri day and Madaraka day.
-Madaraka day, celebrated on 1st of June, is when Kenya gained self-rule while it took independence from the British colony in 12th December 1964.
+Madaraka Day is celebrated on the 1st of June and is the day Kenya gained self-rule while it took independence from the British colony on 12th December 1964.

 6. Christmas Day – 25th December

 This public holiday is marked by Christians all over the world.
-It is a day in which we celebrate the birth of our saviour Jesus Christ.
-It’s always my favourite time of the year, as one gets to spend lots of time with family, friends, and relatives.
+It is a day in which we celebrate the birth of our savior Jesus Christ.
+It’s always my favorite time of the year, as one gets to spend lots of time with family, friends, and relatives.